ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Check any assets assigned to inactive user
 Check if any asset is assigned to inactive users.

+### Check if any incidents are assigned to inactive users.
+Check if any incidents are assigned to inactive user.

 ### Inactive User Check: Catalog Item
 We should ensure that inactive users are removed from being assigned as Catalog item owners.